Some Problems with modern Computing:

 Codification of human intelligence has greatly benefited some individuals and organisations, however it has also negatively impacted and disrupted the lives and businesses of many more others.
 This raises a number of major issues at a global level, such as:

-The Software Industry has guarded its own unusual knowledge for decades, while at the same time it has codified the knowledge of many others
+The Software Industry has guarded its own knowledge for decades, while at the same time it has codified the knowledge of many others,

-Codification of human intelligence and knowledge on a global scale has devalued education and the knowledge that it provides
+Codification of human intelligence and knowledge on a global scale is devaluing education and the knowledge that it provides,

-Multiple software development methodologies now exist, and none of them convey their true nature
+Multiple software development methodologies now exist, and none of them convey the true nature of modern software,

 Use of the Internet and Cloud Computing continues to widen the existing imbalance.